 MPOWRD encourages teens to reflect upon their lives and decide if they are willing to commit to changing a personal habit that is causing them harm.
 This group stresses that no one is “perfect” and that all of us could benefit from trying to work through those habits that take away our sense of empowerment.

 By discussing life issues, without referring to any specific addictive behavior and working as a community within peer support, members are able to process the program without fear of criticism.
-The following assessment provides indicators of possible addictive behavior.
+The following assessment provides indicators for possible change.

-Answering “yes” to even one of these questions may indicate a tendency to experience an addictive behavior.
+Answering “yes” to even one of these questions may indicate a need to re-evaluate a behavior.

 The person becomes obsessed with the object, the activity or the behavior.

 The person seeks out the behavior even though it is causing harm (physical problems, poor work or academics, problems with friends, family).